United States national wheelchair rugby team

 The United States national wheelchair rugby team represents the United States in international wheelchair rugby.
-The USA is the most successful team in international competition, winning medals in all four Paralympic tournaments it has entered, coming away with two golds.
+The USA is the most successful team in international competition, winning medals in all five Paralympic tournaments it has entered, coming away with two golds.

 2000 Paralympics (Sydney)

 2004 Paralympics (Athens)

 A 2005 Academy-award nominated documentary film called Murderball, centers on the rivalry between the Canadian and U.S. teams leading up to the 2004 Paralympic Games.
 It was directed by Henry Alex Rubin and Dana Adam Shapiro, and produced by Jeffrey Mandel and Shapiro.

 2008 Paralympics (Beijing)

 2012 Paralympics (London)

 The USA has clinched a berth in the 2012 Paralympics in London by virtue of its World Championship in Vancouver, British Columbia.